 NFID Policies for Managing Commercial Support and Conflicts of Interest

 The policies of the National Foundation for Infectious Diseases (NFID) are based on the ACCME Standards for Commercial Support.
-These policies are designed to ensure independence in CE activities.
+These policies are designed to ensure independence in continuing education (CE) activities.
 All individuals in a position to control the content of NFID educational activities are provided a copy of relevant policies.

 Standard 1: Independence

-NFID maintains a strict separation of its CE program from all commercial interests.
+1.1 NFID maintains a strict separation of its CE program from all commercial interests.
 A commercial interest is defined as any entity producing, marketing, re-selling, or distributing healthcare goods or services consumed by, or used on, patients.
+NFID activity planners are solely responsible for needs assessment, educational objectives, content and its control, educational methods, and activity evaluation.
 Commercial support for NFID CE activities is in the form of unrestricted educational grants.

 Standard 2: Resolution of Personal Conflicts of Interest

-2.1 All individuals in a position to influence or control content are required to disclose any relevant financial relationships, including CPE Committee members, members of Scientific Program Committees, activity chairs or co-chairs, presenters, content reviewers, editors, NFID staff, and staff of collaborating partners and/or joint sponsors.
-Signed disclosure forms are maintained on file for all NFID educational activities.
-NFID activity planners are solely responsible for needs assessment, educational objectives, content and its control, educational methods, and activity evaluation.
+2.1 All individuals in a position to control content are required to disclose any relevant financial relationships with ACCME-defined commercial interests, including CPE Committee members, activity planners, presenters, authors, content reviewers, NFID staff, and staff of collaborating partners and/or joint sponsors.
+Submitted disclosure forms are maintained on file for all NFID educational activities.

 2.2 Anyone refusing to disclose relevant financial relationships is disqualified from any involvement in NFID CE activities.